-Bob Sun's unique talent is that he can combine the intellectual and the practical; he is capable of using his hands, as well as his mind, to create.
-He completely restored a 10,000-square-foot building in historic downtown Easton, Pennsylvania; he designed and built his office complex, complete with a lush Japanese roof garden.
-He also designed the striking image of the 24 game cards, logos and packaging.
+Bob Sun’s unique talent is that he can combine the intellectual and the practical; he is capable of using his hands, as well as his mind, to create.
+Sun designed the striking image of the 24® game cards, logos and original packaging.
+He completely restored a 10,000-square-foot building in historic downtown Easton, Pennsylvania; he designed and built his residence, complete with a lush Japanese roof garden.
+A skilled bonsai artist, Sun created one of the finer bonsai collections on the East Coast.

 On the national level, Bob Sun testified before the Senate Banking Committee and the House of Representatives Subcommittee on Financial Institutions, regarding the Home Mortgage Disclosure Act and the Community Reinvestment Act.
 Sun met several times with Paul Volcker, then chairman of the Federal Reserve, as well as with the chairman of the Federal Home Loan Bank Board and the U.S. Comptroller of Currency, to discuss the lowering of interest rates, especially for home mortgages.